Wall Street falls on new bank fears, bond yields plunge

 Many analysts are quick to say the current weakness for banks looks nowhere near as bad as the 2008 crisis that torpedoed the global economy.
 But worries are nevertheless rising that pain spreading through the banking system could spark a downturn.

-“When you have worries about contagion and a financial crisis, there is increasing risk of a global recession,” said Saglimbene, pointing to the first drop in the U.S. crude oil price below $70 per barrel since 2021.
+“When you have worries about contagion and a financial crisis, there is increasing risk of a global recession,” Saglimbene said, pointing to the first drop in the price of U.S. crude oil below $70 per barrel since late 2021.
 A weaker economy would burn less fuel.

 Much of the damage for banks is seen as the result of the Federal Reserve’s fastest barrage of hikes to interest rates in decades.
 The Fed has pulled its key overnight rate to a range of 4.50% to 4.75%, up from virtually zero at the start of last year, in hopes of driving down painfully high inflation.